guoguo12/hivemind/README.md

 Want to host the website locally?
 Clone this repo, switch to the `gh-pages` branch, and start a web server in the project root directory.

-The backend (i.e. the script that grabs data from the servers) is a little more complciated to set up:
+The backend (i.e. the script that grabs data from the servers) is a little harder to set up:

 1. Navigate to `backend/`.
 2. Make a directory called `private/`.